terminusdb/terminuscms-docs/how-to/use-the-clients/python-client/import-data.md

 ## Importing a CSV file

-You can import CSV files easily by importing them into dictionaries using Python's built-in libaries.
+You can import CSV files easily by importing them into dictionaries using Python's built-in libraries.
-Those dictionary objects can be inserted in the database using the `insert_document` function.
+Those dictionary objects can be inserted into the database using the `insert_document` function.

 ```python
 import csv